seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 O, that she knew she were!
 She speaks yet she says nothing: what of that?
 Her eye discourses; I will answer it.
-I am too bold, ’tis not to me she speaks:
+I am too bold, 'tis not to me she speaks:
 Two of the fairest stars in all the heaven,
 Having some business, do entreat her eyes
 To twinkle in their spheres till they return.